parsampsh/tchess/README.md

 $ tchess --online --port=5000 --host=0.0.0.0
 ```

-then, the guess player can join the game by running this command:
+then, the guest player can join the game by running this command:

 ```bash
 $ tchess --connect <host>:<port>